goncalovirginia/CSD-Project2/REPORT.md

 ## Overview

-This report documents the projects' simplified implementation of the TrustAll variant of the Trust-Aware Path Selection (TAPS) algorithm, focused around the data-sharing dynamics between country-level alliances, in order to generate safer Tor circuits which minimize surveillance around guard and exit relays.
+This report documents the projects' implementation of a simplified version of the TrustAll variant of the Trust-Aware Path Selection (TAPS) algorithm, focused around the data-sharing dynamics between country-level alliances, in order to generate safer Tor circuits which minimize surveillance around guard and exit relays.
 It assumes direct inter-country links and abstracts away the complexities of real-world Internet routing.
 The goal is to select paths that optimize both anonymity and performance using preprocessed Tor relay data and a configurable trust model.

 ## 1. guardSecurity(String clientIP, List<Relay> guards)